ono-midori/ono-midori.github.io/techs/zguide.md

 bstarcli
 ```

 You can then provoke failover by killing the primary server, and recovery by restarting the primary and killing the backup.
-Note how it’s the client vote that triggers failover, and recovery.
+Note how it's the client vote that triggers failover, and recovery.

 ![](./pics/zmq/fig54.png)